-We’re incredibly privileged to have Tanya on our team; she has been a Galapagos guide since 1992 and knows pretty much all there is to know about the Galapagos Islands.
-So if you have any questions at all about your trip, she’ll be able to answer!
+Tanya Helmig has been a Galapagos guide since 1992 and knows pretty much all there is to know about the Galapagos Islands.
+Here she talks about her favourite surprises from her time in the Galapagos.

 After nearly 25 years as a Galapagos guide I still have some completely unexpected moments.
 In fact I have one for practically every trip I do!
 The flora and fauna of the Galapagos is boundless in its ability to surprise so it was hard to stick to just five for this blog…